Starbucks refused free product to Marines serving in Iraq, saying the company didn't support the war or anyone taking part in it.

 Sgt.
 Wright has been unable to produce the reply his buddy supposedly received from Starbucks, and the folks at Starbucks deny engaging in any correspondence on such matter prior to this rumor coming along.
 Given that no copy of the letter appears to exist, neither one resting in the hands of the Sergeant’s comrade, nor one residing in Starbucks’ files, the rumor about the java vendor’s harsh response to a coffee-hunting Marine should be dismissed.

-As for what Starbucks has to say about the matter, it refutes the rumor on its website, stating:
+As for what Starbucks has to say about the matter, they have long since refuted the rumor on their website, stating:

 On behalf of Starbucks’ more than 140,000 dedicated partners (employees), we want to set the record straight on an old rumor concerning Starbucks lack of support for the military and our troops.
 This rumor, dating back to 2004, claims a lack of Starbucks support for the U.S. Marines, and has evolved to include a lack of support for the British Royal Marines.
 In both instances, the rumor is not, and has never been, true.